vkajith/lighthouse-generator/README.md

 - Never commit the `.env` file to version control
 - Use strong passwords for MongoDB in production
-- Keep your OpenAI API key secure
+- Keep your API keys secure
 - The application runs as a non-root user in the container
+- CORS is configured to only allow specified origins

 ## Development